JetBrains/amper/docs/Documentation.md

 #### Code shrinking

 When creating a release build with Amper, R8 will be used automatically, with minification and shrinking enabled.
-This is an equivalent of:
+This is equivalent to the following Gradle configuration:

 ```kotlin
 // in Gradle